 - Exchange information with the truck driver.
 Be sure you get their name, employer’s name, insurance information, and identifying information from their truck.

 - Document the scene.
-Take pictures of the accident scene, the damaged vehicles, relevant road and weather conditions, and your injuries.
+Take pictures of the accident scene, the damaged vehicles, relevant road and weather conditions, and your personal injury.

 - Ask any witnesses for their names and contact information.

 - Contact an experienced Woodstock truck accident lawyer for help.

 How a Truck Accident Attorney in Woodstock, GA Can Help You

-An experienced Woodstock truck accident lawyer can assist with every stage of the process, including:
+An experienced Georgia truck accident lawyer can assist with every stage of the process, including:

 - Investigation – Because multiple parties may be responsible for your accident, it is vital to gather strong evidence to prove your case.
-Our talented semi-truck accident lawyers can gather photos of the truck accident scene, demand electronic data stored on the big rig, interview witnesses, hire expert witnesses who can explain how the accident occurred, and request other evidence that may establish the cause of the accident, such as maintenance records, delivery reports, and driving logs.
+Our talented Georgia truck accident lawyers can gather photos of the truck accident scene, demand electronic data stored on the big rig, interview witnesses, hire expert witnesses who can explain how the accident occurred, and request other evidence that may establish the cause of the accident, such as maintenance records, delivery reports, and driving logs.

 - Demand package – Your lawyer can prepare a demand letter and supplemental documents to explain the legal basis for your claim and the amount of compensation to which you are entitled.